Brian-Pho/Brian-Pho.github.io/README.md

-A personal website.
-The website can be access here: https://brian-pho.github.io/
+A website for personal use.
+The website can be accessed here: https://brian-pho.github.io/.